Over 1,500 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military - UrduPoint

 Over 1,500 Syrians Return Home From Jordan, Lebanon Over Past 24 Hours - Russian Military

-"Over the past 24 hours, a total of 1,526 refugees have returned to the Syrian Arab Republic from foreign states: 418 people (including 125 women and 213 children) left Lebanon [for Syria] via the Jaydet-Yabus and Talkalakh checkpoints, while 1,108 people (including 332 women and 565 children) returned from Jordan via the Nassib checkpoint," the center said in its daily bulletin.
+"Over the past day, 1,540 people returned to the Syrian Arab Republic from the territory of foreign states, namely 478 people, including 143 women and 243 children, from Lebanon via the Jaydet-Yabus and Talkalakh checkpoints, and 1,062 people, including 319 women and 542 children, from Jordan via the Nassib checkpoint," the center said in its daily bulletin.

-In addition, four internally displaced Syrians have returned to their places of residence in the Arab republic over the given period.
+Since July 18, 2018, a total of 375,609 Syrian refugees have returned to their home country from Jordan and Lebanon, according to the bulletin.

-The Russian servicemen have also delivered 750 humanitarian food packages to the residents of the city of Nawa, Daraa province.
+According to the center, the Syrian engineering units defused 33 explosive devices throughout Syria, clearing 2.2 hectares (5.2 acres) of the territory from mines, over the past 24 hours.

 As the Syrian government has regained control over most of the country's territories that were seized by terrorists, it is now focused on creating favorable conditions for repatriating refugees.
 Moscow is assisting Damascus in this process, along with providing humanitarian aid to civilians and being a guarantor of the ceasefire.